chiappo98/fast_detector_Response/README.md

 A Virtual Machine offers the possibility to use a greater computation power wrt the one we can reach on our local device.
 ----------------------------------------------------------
 Through CNAF the user can get access to the INFN computing centre, exploiting the use of Grid technology.
-HTCondor is a specialized batch system for managing compute-intensive jobs.
+It is in this constest that the creation of a fast detector response makes sense, since the term 'fast' derives from the possibility to run many simulations in parallel.
+HTCondor helps to accomplish this task, since it is a specialized batch system for managing compute-intensive jobs, providing a queuing mechanism, scheduling policy, priority scheme, and resource classifications.

 ## HTCondor